angelo-wf/LakeSnes/README.md

 Some things that are not emulated at all are full emulation-mode for the 65816, and the test-register ($f0) for the SPC.

-Some games that I have tested seem to run without obvious issues, although quite a few games do seem to glitch somewhat or freeze.
+Some games that I have tested seem to run without obvious issues, although quite a few games do seem to glitch somewhat or freeze. `bugs.md` contains a non-exhaustive list of games with that have emulation-bugs.